bryceshirley/iris-gpubench/README.md

 Gives you a live timeseries for GPU power consumption and GPU utilization.
 Just open the png files created gpu_utilization_plot.png and gpu_power_usage_plot.png.
 They can be found there afterwards too

-### 4. If you need to terminate the tool for any reason (ie press CTRL+C) then you must kill the tmux session by running:
+### 3. If you need to terminate the tool for any reason (ie press CTRL+C) then you must kill the tmux session by running:

 ```
 tmux kill-session
 ```
-### 5. Results
+### 4. Results

 * Results are saved to gpu_benchmark_metrics/results (these include):
 	* gpu_power_usage.png and gpu_utilization.png: Time series plots for gpu utilization and power usage
   	* metrics.yml: yml with the Benchmark Score and GPU Energy Performance results.
   	* benchmark_specific/: directory containing all the results output by the sciml-bench benchmark.
- 	* formatted_scores.txt : Formatted version of metrics.yml, see example below.
+ 	* formatted_metrics.txt : Formatted version of metrics.yml, see example below.
 ```
 Benchmark Score and GPU Energy Performance